Stratton Strawless: The Marsham family

-St Margaret's church
+St Margaret's Church

-The Grade I listed building dates back to the 13th century with a broad tower from 1422.
+The Grade I listed Church of St Margaret dates to the 13th century with a broad tower from 1422.
 The oldest feature is a Norman doorway leading to the chancel.
-The church is full of artefacts which include 17th century alabaster monuments dedicated to the Marsham family.
+The church is full of artefacts which include 17th-century alabaster monuments dedicated to the Marsham family.

-Also, of note is the early 18th century great brass chandelier which holds 25 candles and is lit every fourth Sunday for Evensong.
+Also, of note is the early 18th-century great brass chandelier which holds 25 candles and is lit every fourth Sunday for Evensong.
 The life-sized Black Abbess was found walled up in the tower during the 19th-century renovation.
 She is believed to depict a crusader's widow dating from the late 13th century.

 Leisure and recreation

 The village hall is located in Parish Road.
 Adjacent to the building is the village sign which depicts Marsham's Great Cedar, woodlands and the lily ponds that are located close by.

 In May of each year at Brook House, the bluebell woods are opened to the public.

 Much of the area can be explored by bicycle and foot via the network of quiet lanes and footpaths.